-Q: On your web site you have indicated that aluminum and carbon fibre react so as to cause cathodic corrosion.
+Q: On your web site, you have indicated that aluminum and carbon fiber react so as to cause cathodic corrosion.
 Is this also the case with steel or cromoly steel and carbon fibre?

 A: Yes, it is a problem with steels as well as with aluminum alloys.
 The easy solution is to prevent contact.
 One way to do this is to include a single light ply of fiberglass in the layup as an electrical insulator between the metal and carbon.
-Trek did this with their bonded aluminum lug carbon tube bikes.
+Trek did this with its bonded aluminum-lug carbon-tube bikes.
 Specialized did too, and Kestrel uses small patches of fiberglass in the fork and frame where metal parts attach.
 Aerospace structures do the same.
-See NASA's document TM-584C, CORROSION CONTROL AND TREATMENT MANUAL.
+See NASA's Corrosion Control and Treatment Manual.

 Q: Bonding of the Aluminum BB shell.
 Have you had any failures in BB/epoxy bonding since using the cycle?

 A: No failure yet after four years of riding!
 The exterior surface of the aluminum shell has a very heavily knurled surface.
-I think this helps the epoxy mechanically capture the shell.
+I think this helps the epoxy to capture the shell mechanically .

 Q: Did you do any surface treatments to the BB prior to the epoxy bonding?

 A: I cleaned it with acetone.
-Now I know better, and would also use West System's two part aluminum etch kit.
-See http://www.westsystem.com/webpages/userinfo/manual/index.htm#2.1 for West System's recommendations on special preparation for various materials.
+Now (2001) I know better, and would also use West System's two part aluminum etch kit.
+[Note, West System no longer recommends the acid etch, as its G/Flex epoxy bonds to oxidized aluminum.
+See test results here and West System's Use Guides for recommendations on special preparation for various materials. -- John Allen]

 Q: What brand of epoxy did you use?

-A: For bonding I used 3M's DP460, dispensed through their DuoPak squeeze gun cartridge.
-See 3M's web site for more info: http://www.mmm.com/bonding/.
+A: For bonding I used 3M's DP460, dispensed through its DuoPak squeeze gun cartridge.
+See 3M's web site for more info.

 A: Yes, you can paint over carbon fiber.
 Call JB for a pro job, or do it yourself.
 In my experience this is how it's done: